agathoklisx/libved/README.md

-   But it would also be nice (besides to fix bugs) if i could reserve sometime to fix the tabwidth stuff, which is something i do not have the slightest will to do, because i hate tabs in code (nothing is perfect in this life).
+   But it would also be nice (besides to fix bugs) if i could reserve sometime to fix the tabwidth stuff, which is something i do not have the slightest will to do, because i hate tabs in code (nothing is perfect in this life)- a tab in my humble opinion it should be used in the cases where is significant, like a delimiter in csv files, or in the Makefile's; the way it is being used by the coders is an abuse.
-   I'd rather give my time (with low priority though) to split those two different concepts.
+   So, i'd rather give my time (with low priority though) to split those two different concepts (though I should fix this thing!!!)

   The first level or better the zero level, the actual editor code: